All goods are one of a kind

 -

-Take a day-long earth pigment dyeing / mud dyeing workshop with Koshoku No Bi from Osaka.
+Take a day-long earth pigment dyeing / mud dyeing workshop with artist, Yutaka Obuchi from Osaka.

 -

-Take a rice straw weaving (Wara) workshop and participate in a traditional tea ceremony at the renowned zen temple, Ikkyu-ji
+Take a rice straw weaving (Wara) workshop and participate at the renowned zen temple, Ikkyu-ji

 -